For general media inquiries, please submit your request to Harvey Potts at (541) 826-9220 or email here.

 Nationally renown Dogs for Better Lives professionally trains and places dogs in three program areas: Hearing Assistance Dogs, Program Assistance Dogs, and Autism Assistance Dogs.
 Hearing and Program dogs are placed nationally, while the Autism Assistance Dog program is currently placing just in central and southern Oregon.
 Over the next several years, we anticipate expanding the autism program across Oregon, then the west coast, and eventually across the U.S.

-Dogs for Better Lives is the recent recipient of several prestigious awards and honors, including Oregon Business’ 100 Best Nonprofits to Work for in Oregon (2017), America’s Best Charities (2017), 4-star rating with Charity Navigator (2017), acknowledged as a top Great Charity by Great Nonprofits (2017), and Chamber of Medford/Jackson County’s Excellence in Business Awards’ Outstanding Corporate Citizen – Nonprofit sector (2017).
+Dogs for Better Lives is the recent recipient of several prestigious awards and honors, including Oregon Business’ 100 Best Nonprofits to Work for in Oregon (2017), America’s Best Charities (2017), 4-star rating with Charity Navigator (2017), acknowledged as a top Great Charity by Great Nonprofits (2017), GuideStar’s Gold Seal of Transparency (2017), and the Chamber of Medford/Jackson County’s Excellence in Business Awards’ Outstanding Corporate Citizen – Nonprofit sector (2017).

 As a nonprofit organization, Dogs for Better Lives is completely funded by private donations and in-kind support from individuals, foundations, and businesses – both regionally and nationally.